Week 12 college football picks, predictions from legendary expert on 29-17 run

 Legendary Vegas handicapper Bruce Marshall reveals the best betting values for the Week 12 college football schedule

 The SEC takes the spotlight during the Week 12 college football schedule with a pair of top-15 matchups.
 No. 4 Alabama hosts No. 12 Oklahoma, while No. 5 Georgia hosts No. 11 Texas.
-The latest Week 12 college football odds list the Tide and the Bulldogs both at -6.5 in their respective matchups, which could be ones we see again in either the SEC Championship Game or College Football Playoff.
+The latest Week 12 college football odds list the Bulldogs at -6.5 and the Tide at -6 in their respective matchups, which could be ones we see again in either the SEC Championship Game or College Football Playoff.

-Other Week 12 college football lines of note include No. 19 USC (-6.5) vs. No. 20 Iowa, No. 10 Notre Dame (-12.5) vs. No. 24 Pittsburgh and No. 3 Texas A&M (-19.5) vs. South Carolina.
+Other Week 12 college football lines of note include No. 19 USC (-6.5) vs. No. 20 Iowa, No. 10 Notre Dame (-12.5) vs. No. 24 Pittsburgh, No. 3 Texas A&M (-18.5) vs. South Carolina and No. 18 Michigan (-10.5) vs. Northwestern in a game played at Wrigley Field.
 Before locking in any Week 12 college football picks on those games or others, be sure to see the college football betting guide from legendary Vegas handicapper Bruce Marshall.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.